Azure/Hadoop-Migrations/docs/storm/migration-approach.md

 ssh sshuser@CLUSTERNAME-ssh.clusterdomian.net
 ```

-The WordCount example is included on your HDInsight cluster at /usr/hdp/current/storm-client/contrib/storm-starter/.
-The topology generates random sentences and counts how many times words occur.
-Use the following command to start the wordcount topology on the cluster:

-storm jar /usr/hdp/current/storm-client/contrib/storm-starter/storm-starter-topologies-*.jar org.apache.storm.starter.WordCountTopology wordcount

 #### Monitor the Topology

 Storm provides a web interface for working with running topologies, and is included on your HDInsight cluster.